pinkgorilla/netcore-docker/README.md

 # netcore-docker
-sample creating docker image for dotnet core project
+sample on creating docker image for dotnet core project

 ## how to build image
 run `docker build -t docker-api`